How to upgrade RAM easily

 How much RAM do I need?

 Very few games need more than 16GB, but that’s only true for now.
 32GB will eventually become the minimum requirement, so you may want to install 32GB in your newest gaming rig to cover just about any major game release for the next few years.
+If you are looking for the best gaming RAM, check out the latest offers over on PCGamesN.

 What RAM speed do I need?